 Four of out five Yahtzee pros name dice as the most important piece of Yahtzee equipment.
 But they’re wrong.
-The playing surface outranks even dice as the one vital foundation to any Yahtzee game.
-Typically taken for granted by players of all stripes, the humble table is the most common Yahtzee playing surface.
+While dice are indeed vital, the humble playing surface outranks even dice as the one vital foundation to any Yahtzee game.
+Typically taken for granted by players of all stripes, the table is the most common Yahtzee playing surface.
 Overlook its importance at your peril.

 Dear Yahtzee Manifesto,

 Last weekend I had friends over for some Tex-Mex and a spirited game of Yahtzee.
 On not one, but two different occasions we had quite a controversial situation arise.
 While my friend Larry was tossing his second roll, the dice coming out of the cup collided with the dice he had set aside, making a complete mess of an otherwise valiant attempt at locking up the Upper Section bonus.
 This very same thing happened to my friend Cheeto two turns later!
 In each case they chose to take whatever course of action most padded their score.
 I was left with such consternation that I couldn’t even offer a ruling and the game carried on.
 To this day I carry around a small amount of emotional pain in feeling that, as the host, I should have been more responsive in coming up with a fair and just house rule.
 The game felt completely tainted and I haven’t been myself since.